ifilot/bytecradle-6502-operating-system/README.md

 This project offers two tiers of single board computers (SBCs), each tailored to different levels of complexity and expandability:

-- **Tiny SBC**: A simple, compact design ideal for learning or small embedded projects.
+- **Tiny SBC** (left): A simple, compact design ideal for learning or small embedded projects.
-- **Mini SBC**: A more capable version with bank switching and SD card storage, perfect for more ambitious retro computing tasks.
+- **Mini SBC** (right): A more capable version with bank switching and SD card storage, perfect for more ambitious retro computing tasks.

 <p align="center">
   <img src="img/bytecradle-tiny.PNG" alt="ByteCradle Tiny SBC" width="45%" style="margin-right:10px;"/>